mitranim/prax/docs/scripts/views/api.md

 typically far cheaper than the redundant renders it prevents.

-**Note**: when defining and passing functions inline, you create a new reference every time, completely negating this optimisation.
-Make sure to prebind methods in component constructor:
+**Note**: when defining and passing functions inline, you create a new reference every time, completely negating this optimization.
+Make sure to prebind methods in the constructor:

 ```js
 class View extends PraxComponent {